pypeit/PypeIt/doc/quicklook.rst

 Overview
 ========

-PypeIt provides a quick-look (QL) script ``pypeit_ql`` that performs faster (potentially lower quality) reductions for quick inspection, presumably for real-time decision-making while at the telescope.
+PypeIt provides a quick-look (QL) script ``pypeit_ql`` that executes PypeIt in a mode that should produce results more quickly but with potentially lower fidelity.
+These results should be used for quick inspection only; e.g., for real-time decision-making while at the telescope.

-The approach is to (1) generate calibration files if needed using an auto-generated :doc:`pypeit_file` and then (2) process the input science file(s) with a separate auto-generated :doc:`pypeit_file`.
-These are generally organized in separate directories along with the output products (see below).
-This script performs a boxcar (only) extraction of long- or multi-slit observations.

-The script effectively requires that PypeIt is able to correctly determine the type of each input frame, without input from the user.
-If this fails, so too will the script.
-A future revision may allow the user to specify the frametypes.
+The primary way this is currently achieved is by:

+    #.
+Enabling re-use of existing calibrations and/or facilitating the creation
+       of calibrations that can be repeatedly applied to the data without reprocessing.

+    #.
+Setting parameters in the reduction that enable a more quick-and-dirty
+       reduction; e.g., only boxcar extraction is performed.

+    #.
+Imposing a more-limited set of use cases, but automating effectively all
+       of the "management" procedures (setting up directories, writing pypeit files, optimizing parameters) that are usually performed by the user when reducing data in those cases.

+Particularly because of the latter, the quick-look script follows a specific directory structure and makes assumptions about which calibrations can be used that are more lenient than recommended for a robust reduction.

+Here, we describe the algorithm and provide specific usage tutorials.

 The script usage can be displayed by calling the script with the ``-h`` option: